koleksak/OpalApiControl/README.md

   	from import OpalApiControl.config import *

-3.To run the OpalApiControl package from an IDE(like pycharm), add the following,
+3. To run the OpalApiControl package from an IDE(like pycharm), add the following,

 	from OpalApiControlconfig import *